HE Shared Legal is a national shared legal guidance and support service for the UK higher education sector.

 - Shared, "in-house" legal service – providing guidance and support with (ie generally, answering) specific legal enquiries in the manner of an in-house lawyer

-- Generic guidance – publication of regular newsletters, detailed guidance notes and FAQs on a wide range of legal topics of relevance to HEIs
+- Generic guidance – publication of regular newsletters and FAQs on a wide range of legal topics of relevance to HEIs

-- Adviser selection and support – assistance and support with the selection, engagement and instruction of external legal advisers
+- Legal services consultancy – assistance and support with the selection, engagement, instruction and,if required, ongoing monitoring of external legal advisers

 What is the significance of the ‘in-house’ aspect?